nth-chile/gagesalzano2/src/_projects/Thought-Catalog.md

   "><img src='{{ site.url }}/assets/images/posts/thought-catalog/tc-grid-2-5.jpg'></div>
 </div>

-<p>Shop Catalog is an apparel, books and home goods company.
+<p><a href="https://shopcatalog.com/">Shop Catalog</a> is an apparel, books and home goods company.
 The website was designed to add a charming editorial feel to e-commerce.</p>

 <div class="image-grid" style="
   grid-template-columns: 3fr 2fr;